E-Bike Programs

 E-Bike Trade-In Program

-NYC DOT is launching the first-of-its-kind E-Bike Trade-In Program to get unsafe e-bikes, illegal mopeds, and their batteries off the streets and out of New Yorkers’ homes.
-The program will allow eligible food delivery workers to replace their unsafe devices with certified, high-quality e-bikes and compatible batteries.
+NYC DOT launched the first-of-its-kind E-Bike Trade-In Program to get unsafe e-bikes, illegal mopeds, and their batteries off the streets and out of New Yorkers’ homes.
+The program allows eligible food delivery workers to replace their unsafe devices with certified, high-quality e-bikes and compatible batteries.
 The program aims to enhance public safety by reducing the fire risks posed by uncertified lithium-ion batteries from e-bikes and removing faster and heavier illegal mopeds from our streets.

-Selected program participants will receive a new UL-certified Fly 11 Pro E-Bike with a spare UL-certified battery in exchange for their unsafe devices and batteries.
-The term “UL-certified” refers to an electric bicycle (e-bike), electric moped (e-moped), or battery that an accredited testing laboratory has tested and certified.
-The standards for each type of device are as follows: UL 2849 for e-bikes, UL 2272 for e-mopeds, and UL 2271 for batteries.
+Selected program participants will receive a new certified Whizz Storm 2 e-bike with a spare certified battery in exchange for their unsafe devices and batteries.
+The term “certified” refers to an electric bicycle (e-bike) or battery that has been tested and certified to a UL standard by an accredited testing laboratory.
+The applicable standards are: UL 2849 for e-bikes, and UL 2271 for batteries.
 For more information, please visit NYC DOT's Electric Bicycles & More webpage or visit DCWP’s Inspection Checklists (see Micromobility Devices and Batteries).

 E-Bike Battery Charging Pilot